microsoft/pxt-adafruit/docs/uploader.md

 * Windows XP or later
 * .NET runtime 2.0 or higher
-* Browser: this application will work for any web browser that is supported by the BBC micro:bit
+* Browser: this application will work for any web browser that is supported by the @boardname@

 ![](/static/uploader/screenshot.png)